If Bollywood is the world's biggest film industry, then Sridevi was its queen

 To her fans, the choice of name was apt, though she was viewed as a female icon, confronting and smashing gender stereotypes, she was equally revered for her glamorous style -- epitomized by her effervescent chiffon saris and kohl-rimmed big black eyes.

-"Sridevi was a star, she could be anything, she could do what men could do and do it better," says Hareen Singh, a Mumbai-based Bollywood journalist and screenwriter who has chronicled much of Sridevi's career.
+"Sridevi was a star, she could be anything, she could do what men could do and do it better," says Harneet Singh, a Mumbai-based Bollywood journalist and screenwriter who has chronicled much of Sridevi's career.

 According to Singh, Sridevi was the ultimate Bollywood actress who was "beautiful and sensuous," but also "an adorable klutz, who challenged the situations she was placed in, and always came out strong and triumphant."